Call for Training Projects for 2024 and Educational Leave (CPP)

 Affiliation: School of Education

-Proof Assistants for learning the proof:
+Proof Assistants for Learning Proofs:

-Project leader: MODESTE Simon
+Project Leader: Simon MODESTE

 CHIMAES-L1 (Chemistry Self-Assessment and Support – L1) – Part 3:

-Project leader: François Henn
+Project Leader: François HENN

 Summary: Our proposal concerns the same project—CHIMAES—as the one submitted in previous years; specifically, the development of comprehensive course modules and self-assessment tools covering the prerequisites and learning outcomes of the first-year chemistry program.
 The first two phases on prerequisites and several chapters of the first-year curriculum have been completed and are now online.
 Three chapters corresponding to three chemistry course units (UE) of the L1 program on the PCSI portal still need to be developed, some of which are shared with SVSE-PCAV.

-AI generating digital codes in physics:
+AI systems for generating numerical codes in physics:

-Project leader: WOZNIAK Hervé
+Project Leader: Hervé WOZNIAK

-Lightboard Registered for Student Mathematics Mentoring (LEMME):
+Lightboard Recorded for the Student Math Mentoring Program (LEMME):

-Project leader: Gaëtan PLANCHON
+Project Leader: Gaëtan Planchon

-Abstract: The laboratory notebook is an essential tool for scientists, used to record information and results related to their experiments.
-This project aims to progressively implement the use of electronic laboratory notebooks for chemistry students at the University of Montpellier (UM) in order to raise their awareness of current issues related to good laboratory practices, including the collection, management, traceability, and sharing of research data, as well as its intellectual property protection.
+Abstract: The laboratory notebook is an essential tool for scientists, who use it to record information and results related to their experiments.
+The project aims to gradually implement the use of electronic lab notebooks for UM chemistry students to raise their awareness of current issues in good laboratory practices, particularly the collection, management, traceability, and sharing of research data, as well as intellectual property protection.

-Project leader: Christophe Fournier
+Project Leader: Christophe FOURNIER

-Component: IAE Montpellier
+Department: IAE Montpellier

-Creation of a training module for IAGs:
+Development of a training module on IAG:

 Project Leader: Céline AVERSENG